complexsystemslab/project_ideas/project_ideas.md

 * Other project ideas are generating synthetic data from private datasets like data from electronic healthcare records data [3], other explanatory artificial intelligence (xAI) techniques, privacy preserving machine learning [4], documenting data and models, detecting concept drift [6], etc.

+### Other ideas

  Project ideas can be developed according to student interests.
+If you have other project ideas you would like to discuss, please come speak with me.

 ## Supervision